-When a person is suspected of benefit fraud, they may be placed under heavy surveillance; often heavier than the sort of surveillance afforded to those suspected of tax avoidance.
-Due to the variety of ways in which a person may defraud the benefits system, a number of surveillance types may be used.
-By far the most common surveillance type is monitoring and photographic evidence gathering, but other types of surveillance may be brought into use should the case call for it.
+When a person is suspected of benefit fraud, they may be placed under heavy surveillance, often heavier than the sort of surveillance afforded to those suspected of tax avoidance.
+Due to the variety of ways in which a person may defraud the benefits system, several surveillance types may be used.
+By far, the most common surveillance type is monitoring and photographic evidence gathering, but other types of surveillance may be brought into use should the case call for it.

 When would surveillance be used to detect benefit fraud?

 If an individual is suspected of dishonestly claiming to live alone when living with a partner or spouse, the easiest way to prove this is to establish a pattern of movement that proves beyond reasonable doubt that the person doesn't live alone.
 The only way to do this is by gathering evidence that supports that pattern; for example, by photographing the same person leaving and entering the home frequently.

 Similarly, for those claiming job-seekers allowance while working, photographic evidence of them either performing work or conducting a routine that suggests they are working (for example, going to the same office every day for an extended period).
 "When you are doing surveillance, you have to remain covert," says investigator Colin Stevens in an interview with The Guardian.
 "For lone parents, income support is done as a household.
 If a lone parent is not working, she will get income support of £90 a week, housing benefit and council tax.
 But if there's another adult living with them and working, they should declare it," explains Colin.

 If the woman is found to be living with someone working more than 16 hours a week, the household will lose income support and probably housing benefits, council tax benefits, free school meals, dental help, school uniform help and free prescriptions.

 Types of surveillance